 Humidity is the amount of water vapor in the air.
 It is a gaseous state of water and is invisible.
 On average, there is a percentage of humidity in the air of between 60 to 70% worldwide.
 Think of it as there is more Nitrogen in the air than oxygen.

 Temperature is another hazard to my sports watch

 When air is cooled, it cannot hold as much moisture as when the air is warm.
 The moisture in the air is released in the form of droplets, called condensation.
 This process is similar to what happens when the air cools, forming dew on cold surfaces.
 Water condensing on glass or the inside of windows during winter results from the glass surfaces' temperature cooling below the dew-point of the air which is in contact with them.

 According to guidelines issued by the Federal Trade Commission, since the 1960s, watch marketers are not allowed to label their diving watches with the term waterproof.
 This aided watch brands to achieve truthfulness and accuracy of product labeling and advertising.
 Even wryst watches designed for deep-sea diving cannot claim to be resistant enough.
 The seals that keep water out avoiding water ingress are not completely impervious, and their effectiveness can be reduced over time with age, deterioration, and exposure to chemicals.
 This concept is recognized globally when dealing with precision timepieces.

-Whatever happens to your sports watch, do not under any circumstances open the watch by yourself.
 Your watch's water resistance should be serviced and tested at least once a year by Wryst Timepieces after-sales services only.
 We hope you have learned more about what water resistance means, and please feel free to comment on this post with your experience below.